Let’s make this the start of a new era for children with SEND

 To address the challenges faced by children and young people with SEND, the new government must prioritise effective local partnerships, designing for early intervention and inclusion, and stronger pathways to independence.
 This can ensure that all children with SEND receive the support they need to thrive.
 This mission aligns with Labour’s commitment to breaking down barriers to education and supporting every child to reach their full potential.

-The new government must deliver on its promise to support SEND children and young people, ensuring no child is left behind.
+The new government can and must deliver on its promise to support SEND children and young people, ensuring no child is left behind.

 What to find out more?